 Sony seems to have shipped some ROMs with corrupted services.odex (the embedded .dex is invalid).
 Those ROMs will bootloop with a “Fatal signal 6” or “No pending exception expected: java.lang.ArrayIndexOutOfBoundsException” error.

 Dell ships (at least) their Venue 8 7840 with a non-standard version of ART that is somewhere between 5.1 and 6.0 which obviously isn’t supported by Xposed

 There’s no answer for this question as it might work or might not.
-As Xposed Framework was built for AOSP framework with 0 customization done to the ROM.
-However it should work with any ROM which is not too much changed.
+As Xposed Framework was built for AOSP framework with no customization done to the ROM.
+However it should work with any ROM which is not too much altered.
 Only answer is, just try it!
 Most of the time it works.